 - Scottsdale Stadium, Scottsdale, Arizona: Conveniently located in the middle of scenic downtown, spring training with the San Francisco Giants offers the best of all worlds: baseball, restaurants, clubs, galleries and more.

 - Goodyear Ballpark: Cincinnati Reds and Cleveland Indians

 Where to Stay During Spring Training in Phoenix

 Whether you’re traveling with family or friends, prefer to stay close to spring training, Arizona hotels and resorts offer something for every traveler—and every budget.
-I’ve had the pleasure of staying at many of these amazing Scottsdale hotels including the luxurious Fairmount Scottsdale Princess, Boulders Resort & Spa Scottsdale, and The Phoenician Scottsdale.

 Because of the popularity of MLB spring training, there are many great hotels in Gilbert, AZ, located about 22 miles from downtown Phoenix.
 The Hyatt Place Phoenix/Gilbert provides thoughtfully-designed guest rooms and public areas along with an outdoor swimming pool, a 24-hour fitness center, and an onsite restaurant.